 open/close all folders

-- In Turgor If you open Sister's hearts, they will allow you to go in their chambers and travel to other sisters.
+- In Turgor, if you open Sister's hearts, they will allow you to go in their chambers and travel to other sisters.
 It is also implied that the chambers of a happy Sister give more Color.
-However it is heavily subverted when you find out that giving Color to a Sister heavily damages their realm due to the sheer amount of it you need to use, which will actually decrease the amount of Color you can get.
+However it is subverted when you find out that giving Color to a Sister heavily damages their realm due to the sheer amount of it you need to use, which will actually decrease the amount of Color you can get.
 This will eventually lead to the Scorpio appearing, which will completely destroy your gardens.

 Hack And Slash

 - If you marry someone in Dynasty Warriors 6: Empires, you can "rest" with your spouse, which levels you up.

 - Firan MUX has recently inputted a system where you get a temporary buff to your stats if you sleep with a whore while stationed at the front during war season.